alvaroloes/enumer/README.md

 For enum string representation transformation the `transform` and `trimprefix` flags were added (i.e. `enumer -type=MyType -json -transform=snake`).
-Possible transform values are `snake` and `kebab` for transformation to snake_case and kebab-case accordingly.
+Possible transform values are `lowercamel`, `snake` and `kebab` for transformation to lowerCamelCase, snake_case and kebab-case case accordingly.
 The default value for `transform` flag is `noop` which means no transformation will be performed.

 If a prefix is provided via the `trimprefix` flag, it will be trimmed from the start of each name (before